artyru77/codemy-net/posts/28-rails-4-1-enum/README.md

 Usually when working with states there are many gems that help us in our rails app, gems like [state_machine](https://github.com/pluginaweek/state_machine) or [AASM](https://github.com/aasm/aasm)

 The new Enum feature in rails replaces a lot of the features provided by the above gems.
-Enum also serves as a great foundation for building more complex state machines like transitions, and guards and more.
+Enum also serves as a great foundation for building more complex state machines that have transitions, guards and more.